-If you are experiencing one or more of these symptoms, it’s likely that you have a root canal system infection.
-The first step in treating the infection is to schedule an appointment with your dentist because the longer you put off seeking medical advice from a dental professional, the worse your tooth may get!
+If you’re experiencing one or more of these symptoms, it’s likely that you have a root canal system infection.
+The first step in treating the infection?
+Schedule an appointment with your dentist.
+The longer you put off seeking medical advice from a dental professional, the worse your tooth may get!

 Do You Need a Root Canal?

 Once diagnosed with an infected root canal system, there are essentially three treatment options that your dentist or endodontist may present you with.